zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-configuration-scenarios.md

 | FAIRFAX	 | 10 days |
 | MOONCAKE | 	10 days |

-The previously specified SLA is to deploy configuration changes to all regions in Production Environment.

 As per the safe deployment mandate, deployment to production environment will be done in stages.
 Each stage is a logical grouping of regions.
 There are five stages in production environment.
 And, there is a 24-hour wait period between promoting the build from one batch to another.
 This implies that the minimum time to deploy a change in all regions in Production branch is five days.

 ## Receiving notification when changes are deployed

-Since you have associated your commit with a workitem, you will receive the notification when the config change that you have submitted is deployed to each region.
+Since you have associated your commit with a workitem, you will receive a notification when the config change that you have submitted is deployed to each region.

-In case other people in your team want to suscribe to these changes, please ask them to make a comment on the workitem.
+When other people in your team want to subscribe to these changes, please ask them to make a comment on the workitem.
 Once they have made a change they will start receiving the notifications.